tidev/appc-daemon/docs/Commandments.md

 ### Must be able to lock down Node.js and dependency's versions

-To reduce the amount of testing and improve the quality, the Appc Daemon core and its plugins must be able to lockdown the Node.js version so that we can lockdown any Node.js native addons and NPM dependencies.
+To reduce the amount of testing and improve the quality, the Appc Daemon core and its plugins must be able to lockdown the Node.js version so that we can lockdown any Node.js native addons and npm dependencies.
 Node.js native addons are generally compiled for the given Node.js version, platform, and CPU architecture during installation.
 This requires a compiler to be present.
 Since the Appc Daemon's Node.js version is locked down, we can pre-compile these native addons, speed up installs,